I Said What? Professionalism for the CNA

 What Does Professionalism Mean?

-Being professional means that the CNA delivers patient care in a manner that is ethical, competent, knowledgeable and caring.
+Being professional means that the CNA delivers patient care in a manner that is ethical, competent, knowledgeable, and caring.
 The CNA should be committed to protecting patients' dignity and wellbeing and display high standards of professional behavior and attitude.
-Professional CNAs are responsible, trustworthy and truthful.
-They attend in-services, maintaining state certification and are open to learning and professional development in the workplace.
-Professionalism also includes following the correct chain of command, knowing your own scope of practice and being a team player.
+Professional CNAs are responsible, trustworthy, and truthful.
+They attend in-services, maintain state certification, and are open to learning and professional development in the workplace.
+Professionalism also includes following the correct chain of command, knowing your own scope of practice, and being a team player.
 Most importantly, a professional CNA knows when to ask for assistance (Weiss, 2009).

 Reading the CNA Code of Ethics is one way.
 As part of their profession's code of ethics, CNAs acknowledge their responsibility is to help ease patients' suffering and restore their health.
 They should consider all aspects of patients' quality of life, including their spiritual, emotional and social well-being, along with their physical condition.
 In addition, CNAs should treat all patients equally regardless of their religious or ethnic background, and be loyal to the employer, patients, co-workers, and the facility in which they work (Weiss, 2009; cnaprograms.org, 2015).

 A CNA’s professional demeanor includes personal grooming, communication, collaboration, and compassion.
 Because the workload can be intense and stressful, the desire to help people in need and display compassion for patients should remain a high priority.
 Knowing how to effectively communicate with patients and their families will provide great job satisfaction for the CNA.

 Also, it is important to present yourself in the best possible way.
 Managing your own personal hygiene and having good grooming habits will make you look neat and professional in the workplace, which enhances team collaboration and patient satisfaction.